-Congress is sending out stimulus payments for individuals as part of its coronavirus economic relief plan, called the CARES Act (the Coronavirus Aid, Relief, and Economic Security Act).
+The U.S. Treasury has sent out stimulus payments to over 160 million individuals as part of its coronavirus economic relief plan, called the CARES Act (the Coronavirus Aid, Relief, and Economic Security Act).
 The stimulus checks are one-time payments of up to $1,200 per person.
 Those who file joint tax returns will get up to $2,400, and taxpayers with children will get an extra $500 per child under the age of 17.

 The only individuals who aren't eligible for the stimulus check are those without Social Security numbers (nonresident aliens), those who are claimed as a dependent on someone else's tax return, and those who are incarcerated.

 What about children?
 Parents should get an extra $500 for each child who hasn't reached age 17 (anyone who qualifies for the child tax credit), with no limit on the number of children.
 Most parents claim their 17-, 18-, and 19-year-olds on their tax return, but these children are counted as "other dependents," and parents will not get an additional $500 for these children in their stimulus check.
 Despite this, these teenagers will not be able to collect a stimulus check on their own as long as they are claimed as "other dependents" on their parents' tax return.